-002.02G2 For the purpose of the destruction of trees, brush, and other vegetation and untreated lumber generated originating from the property as a result of land clearing, and construction activities.
+002.02G2 For the purpose of the destruction of trees, brush, vegetation and untreated lumber generated as a result of land clearing, and construction activities.

 002.02G3 For the purpose of the destruction of straw used as a winter insulating cover on agricultural products.